davinerd/dhis2-tools-dab/README.md

 These are the minimum steps.
 You may want to add additional features in other scripts under `service` or add new ones to enrich and implement your service.

 ## How to contribute
+There are many ways you can contribute to this project:
+- By opening an issue on Github specifying your use case or issue and adding the appropriate label
+- By commenting or upvoting current open issues so we know where we should focus our work
+- By forking and submitting a PR to this repository